StavrosOrf/EV2Gym/README.md

   - [~] Then, enable dynamic prices (tested:works for 1 cs but makes learning slower)
   - [x] Then, enable dynamic EV spawn rate (works perfectly--tested for cs<4 )
   - [ ] Then, enable transformer aggregation (new reward should be designed)
+  - [ ] Then, enable dynamic transformer power level (because of grid constraints or because of very expensive energy "greenflux")
   - [~] Then, enable different spawn rates in each test case (under testing now, much harder to have very good solutions with DDPG)
   - [ ] Then, enable heterogeneous EVs and EV chargers
 - [ ] Normalize reward based on the number of EVs in the parking lot (e.g. if there are 100 EVs, the reward should be divided by 100)